mromanello/mromanello.github.com/publications.md

 Below are listed those publications of mine that are especially relevant for my PhD project.

+#### 2013 ####

+Romanello, Matteo, and Michele Pasin.
+2013.
+"Citations and Annotations in Classics: Old Problems and New Perspectives".
+In Proceedings of the 1st International Workshop on Collaborative Annotations in Shared Environment: Metadata, Vocabularies and Techniques in the Digital Humanities, 2:1–2:8.
+DH-CASE ’13.
+New York, NY, USA: ACM. doi:10.1145/2517978.2517981. http://doi.acm.org/10.1145/2517978.2517981. [\[PDF\]](files/romanello-pasin_dhcase2013.pdf)

 #### 2012 ####
 * Romanello, Matteo, and Agnes Thomas.
 “The World of Thucydides : From Texts to Artefacts and Back.” *CAA proceedings 2012*.
 Ed.
 Mingquan Zhou et al. Amsterdam University Press, 2012.
 276-284. [pdf]